knowsuchagency/struct-gpt/README.md

 ### Improving reliability with examples

-`create` can accept a list of examples to guide the model and improve its accuracy.
+`from_openai` can accept a list of examples to guide the model and improve its accuracy.

 Each example is a dictionary containing an `input` and `output` key.